- HMS Community Values

 - All residents and their guests must leave and enter the building through the front door at the security desk.
 Access and egress are not permitted through the receiving door, the deanery patio, or the archway gate on Longwood Avenue except in the case of an emergency.

 - Residents must tap the card reader with their Harvard Student ID card through the card reader to gain access to the building.
-Non-resident Harvard students must show their Student ID to the security officer to gain access.
 Non-resident Harvard students using the athletic facility must have their ID card swiped through card reader at the security desk so that athletic facility usage statistics may be compiled.
 Visiting scholars will be issued a temporary ID card to enter the building.
 Temporary ID cards are not transferable and must be returned to security upon checkout.

 - Guests of Vanderbilt residents must have a valid Visitor Pass.
 These are issued for a maximum of three days at security.